knol3j/hashnhedge/content/briefs/2025-08-21/unveiling the defi landscape a guide to protocols and platfo.md

 ﻿---
-title: "Unveiling the DeFi landscape: A guide to protocols and platforms"
+title: "Unveiling the DeFi landscape: A guide to protocols and platforms'
-date: "2025-08-21T17:44:00"
+date: '2025-08-21T17:44:00"
 category: "Markets"
 summary: ""
 slug: "unveiling the defi landscape a guide to protocols and platfo"
 source_urls:
   - "https://okcoinacademy.wpcomstaging.com/en/2024/08/18/unveiling-the-defi-landscape"
 seo:
-  title: "Unveiling the DeFi landscape: A guide to protocols and platforms | Hash n Hedge"
+  title: "Unveiling the DeFi landscape: A guide to protocols and platforms | Hash n Hedge'
-  description: ""
+  description: '"
   keywords: ["news", "markets", "brief"]
 ---
 **Headline:** DeFi Landscape Expands with New Protocols, Platforms Emerge  **Summary Meta Description:** The decentralized finance (DeFi) landscape is rapidly evolving with the emergence of new protocols and platforms.
 A recent guide highlights key players, their functionalities, and market trends, offering insights into the industry's growth and potential challenges.  **Key Points:**  ΓÇó Over 20 DeFi protocols have been identified as notable players in the space ΓÇó Platforms such as Uniswap and SushiSwap have seen significant user adoption ΓÇó New platforms like GMX and dYdX are gaining traction with innovative features  **Takeaways:**  * The DeFi landscape is characterized by rapid innovation, with new protocols and platforms emerging regularly.
 This growth presents opportunities for investors but also increases the risk of market volatility. * As the industry continues to expand, regulatory scrutiny is likely to intensify, potentially impacting the long-term viability of some DeFi projects.  **Sources:**  https://okcoinacademy.wpcomstaging.com/en/2024/08/18/unveiling-the-defi-landscape